-No history of brain tumor or head injury
+- No history of a brain tumor or head injury

-Breastfeeding – This drug passes into the breast milk and could therefore harm a nursing baby.
+- Breastfeeding – This drug passes into breast milk and could, therefore, harm a nursing baby.

 History of Propoxyphene

-According to the FDA some 600 million prescription of this drug may have been written since 1957.
-In 2007 alone, over 20 million prescriptions were dispensed for propoxyphene-based products, never mind the serious, adverse-effects.
+According to the FDA, some 600 million prescriptions of this drug may have been written since 1957.
+In 2007 alone, over 20 million prescriptions were dispensed for propoxyphene-based products, never mind the serious, adverse effects.